 6. Commit to Social Media

-Did you know that businesses with over 1,000 Twitter followers had over 6 times more traffic, and 5 times more leads, than those with 1 to 25 followers?
+Did you know that organizations with over 1,000 Twitter followers had over 6 times more traffic, and 5 times more leads, than those with 1 to 25 followers?
 Facebook had a similarly striking correlation.

 Lead-Generating Strategies in Action